itsmiguela/Miguela_Vistar_ShoppingCartActivity/README.md

 Day 1

-To begin the development process.I designed a I created a Product class to store appliance details, such as the ID, name, price, and stock levels.
+To begin the development process.I created a Product class to store appliance details, such as the ID, name, price, and stock levels.
 Additionally, I implemented a DisplayProduct() method to present the product details in the menu.

 Day 2